 What is A/B testing?

-For beginners, A/B testing is a method of creating two variations of digital experience to measure which version is more effective.
+For beginners, A/B testing creates two variations of digital experience to measure which version is more effective.
 It is also known as split testing.

 How to Conduct A/B Testing?

-A/B testing is not going to complete in just a moment nor a day.
+A/B testing will not complete in just a moment or a day.
 You have to analyze and apply different processes.
-I have divided the whole process into 3 distinct phases.
+I have divided the whole process into three distinct phases.

 - Before you start the A/B test